EMIRG-Group/Canada/README.md

   <div class="panel spine-a">
     <h4>Three cautions about the numbers above</h4>
     <p style="margin:0 0 10px"><strong>Population figures are preliminary.</strong> Statistics Canada has flagged that the Q1 decline could be revised smaller, larger, or into growth when September data lands.
 Everything per-capita inherits that uncertainty.</p>
     <p style="margin:0 0 10px"><strong>Forecasts disagree meaningfully.</strong> The Bank of Canada projected 0.7% growth for 2026 in July; Finance Canada used 1.1%; Q2 came in at 3.3% annualized.
-That is not one of them being wrong — it is genuine uncertainty about a small open economy in a tariff war, and any dashboard showing a single confident number is hiding it from you.</p>
+That is not one of them being wrong — it is genuine uncertainty about a small open economy in a tariff war, and any dashboard showing a single confident number is hiding it from you.
+The Bank publishes revised projections on 28 October.</p>
-    <p style="margin:0"><strong>Gold distorts the trade data.</strong> Large unwrought gold movements to London inflate both total exports and the UK's apparent share.
-Always check whether a strong export month reflects industrial demand or vault logistics.</p>
+    <p style="margin:0"><strong>Gold distorts the trade data.</strong> Large unwrought gold movements to London inflate both total exports and the UK's apparent share — and July showed the same effect in reverse, with metal and mineral exports down 8.5% mainly because foreign investors bought less Canadian-held gold.
+Always check whether a big export month reflects industrial demand or vault logistics.</p>
   </div>
   <p class="src">Sources: Statistics Canada (GDP Q2 2026, Labour Force Survey July 2026, CPI July 2026, merchandise trade June 2026, quarterly population estimates, productivity Q1 2026); Bank of Canada July 2026 rate decision; Finance Canada Spring Economic Update, April 2026.</p>
 </section>